 Through practicing, I’ve evaluated and treated thousands of people suffering from chronic pain.
 Most of the time, musculoskeletal pain is caused by the way the body opposes gravity inefficiently, meaning, their body weight has shifted off the bones and onto the muscles.
 This body shifting, altering and compensation often leads to the constant barrage of trigger point formation, referral of pain to distant areas, deviations (unevenness) in leg lengths, distortions in the pelvis and spine (misalignments), depressed or elevated shoulder girdles, as well as causing a collapsed (stooped or slouched) upper body and forward head positioning.

-My objective in sharing this approach is for students to start focusing on muscles that are overly “locked” short from Chronic Excess Muscle & Nerve Tension (C.E.M. & N.T.) and the muscular imbalances that link poor posture, musculoskeletal pain and the restriction of body movements.
+My objective in sharing this approach is for my instructors to train our students to start focusing on muscles that are overly “locked” short from Chronic Excess Muscle & Nerve Tension (C.E.M. & N.T.) and the muscular imbalances that link poor posture, musculoskeletal pain and the restriction of body movements.

 The goal of the NCSAB curriculum is to prepare the student, so when they have a person on their table with complaints of muscle pain and/ or restriction they will have a clearer picture and a deeper level of understanding as to what is below the skin surface, what their working on and what muscles could be causing it.